-The extended deadline for filing 2016 individual federal income tax returns is October 16.
-If you extended your return and know you owe tax but can’t pay the bill, you may be wondering what to do next.
+The extended deadline for filing 2018 individual federal income tax returns is October 15.
+If you extended your return and know you owe tax but can’t pay the bill, you may be struck on what to do next.

 Consider your payment options

-So when must you pay the balance due?
+When must you pay the balance due?
 As soon as possible, if you want to halt the IRS interest charges.
-Here are a few options:ba
+Here are a few options:

 Pay with a credit card.
 You can pay your federal tax bill with American Express, Discover, MasterCard or Visa.
-But before pursuing this option, ask about the one-time fee your credit card company will charge (which might be deductible) and the interest rate.
+Before pursuing this option, ask about the one-time fee your credit card company will charge (which might be deductible) and the interest rate.

 Take out a loan.
 If you can borrow at a reasonable rate, this may be a good option.